Exploring and Querying Datasets

 The most common way to use Spark on the DNAnexus Platform is via a Spark enabled JupyterLab notebook.

-After creating a Jupyter notebook within a project, enter the commands shown below, to initiate a Spark session.
+After creating a Jupyter notebook within a project, enter the commands shown below, to start a Spark session.

 Python: